Progressive Optimal Path Sampling for Closed-Loop Optimal Control Design with Deep Neural Networks: Preliminary

 To ease the notation, we always use the same character to denote the closed-loop control function and the induced family of the open-loop controls.
 The context of closed-loop or open-loop control can be inferred from the arguments and will not be confusing.
-It is well known in the classical optimal control theory (see, \eg \citet{liberzon2011calculus}) that there exists a closed-loop optimal control function $\bm{u}^*\colon [0,T] \times \mathbb{R}^n \rightarrow \mathcal{U}$ such that for any $t_0 \in [0,T]$ and $\bm{x}_0 \in \bR^n$,

-which means the family of the open-loop optimal controls with all possible initial time-state pairs can be induced from the closed-loop optimal control function.
+It is well known in the classical optimal control theory (see, \eg \citet{liberzon2011calculus}) that there exists a closed-loop optimal control function $\bm{u}^*\colon [0,T] \times \mathbb{R}^n \rightarrow \mathcal{U}$ such that for any $t_0 \in [0,T]$ and $\bm{x}_0 \in \bR^n$, $ \bm{u}^*(t;t_0,\bm{x}_0) = \bm{u}^*(t,\bm{x}^*(t;t_0,\bm{x}_0)), $ which means the family of the open-loop optimal controls with all possible initial time-state pairs can be induced from the closed-loop optimal control function.
 Since IVPs can be easily solved, one can handle the open-loop control problems with all possible initial time-state pairs if a good closed-loop control solution is available.
-Moreover, the closed-loop control is more robust to dynamic disturbance and model misspecification and hence it is much more powerful in applications.
+Moreover, the closed-loop control is more robust to dynamic disturbance and model misspecification, and hence it is much more powerful in applications.
+In this paper, our goal is to find a near-optimal closed-loop control $\hat{\bm{u}}$ such that for $\bm{x}_0 \in X \subset \bR^n$ with $X$ being the set of initial states of interest, the associated total cost is near-optimal, \ie, $ |J(\hat{\bm{u}}(\,\cdot\,;0,\bm{x}_0);0,\bm{x}_0) - J(\bm{u}^*(\,\cdot\,;0,\bm{x}_0);0,\bm{x}_0)| \text{~is small.} $